-As a variant to this program, the Board also approved the recommendation of the Remuneration Committee to allow the early release of the vesting conditions of the Series B options granted under the November 2008 Exceptional Option Grant to Joao Castro Neves, who has been appointed Zone President North America as of 1 January 2015.
-In accordance with this approval, Joao Castro Neves exercised 0.54 million options.
-The shares that result from the exercise of the options will remain blocked until 31 December 2023.
+As a variant to this program, the Board also approved the recommendation of the Remuneration Committee to allow the early release of the vesting conditions of the Series B options granted under the November 2008 Exceptional Option Grant for executives who are relocated, e.g. to the United States.
+The shares that result from the exercise of the options must remain blocked until 31 December 2023.